Granger Causality in Extremes: Introduction

-where $p\in\mathbb{N}$ is the lag and $F_X, F_Y$ are marginal distributions of $\textbf{X},\textbf{Y}$ respectively.
+where $p\in\mathbb{N}$ is the max-lag and $F_X, F_Y$ are marginal distributions of $\textbf{X},\textbf{Y}$ respectively.
 This coefficient allows discovering the causal relationship (in the Granger sense) between $\textbf{X},\textbf{Y}$ under strong assumptions on their tails \citep[Theorem~1]{bodik}.
-However, this assertion no longer holds for time series that are either normally distributed, confounded or if the tails of the cause and the effect differ.
+However, these results do not apply to time series systems that are confounded, normally distributed, or whose cause and effect variables have different tails.